team178/oculus.js/README.md

 # oculus.js

-oculus.js is a vision processing application designed to calculate positions of vision targets on the [FRC 2013 Ultimate Ascent](http://www.usfirst.org/roboticsprograms/frc/2013-game) playing field.
+oculus.js is a vision processing application designed to calculate the positions of vision targets on the [FRC 2013 Ultimate Ascent](http://www.usfirst.org/roboticsprograms/frc/2013-game) playing field.
 This program creates a server to pass decimals back to the cRIO and uses [node-vapix](http://github.com/gluxon/node-vapix) for getting images from the camera. [node-opencv](http://github.com/peterbraden/node-opencv) is then used to process and detect the centers of targets.
-It is designed to run on a linux system co-processor, and communicates to the cRIO through a TCP socket on port 178.
+It is designed to run on a linux system coprocessor, and communicates to the cRIO through a TCP socket on port 1780.
 A Java ME IO client is in the works, and Team 178 would like to distribute this as a vision solution for all teams.

 ## What is  Vision Processing?